 When's the last time you took a road trip? ;)

-I recently traveled from Chico down to San Diego, covering about 1,200 miles from northern to southern California.
+I recently traveled from Chico down to San Diego, covering about 1,200 miles from northern to southern California and back.

 I had an amazing time on the trip:

 - I spent quality time with family